 If pH keeps climbing back: check alkalinity

 If you lower pH and it’s high again within days, your total alkalinity is almost certainly above the spa-friendly range.
 Alkalinity acts as a pH buffer, but in a hot, aerated spa, high alkalinity actively fuels the upward drift.
 For hot tubs, keeping TA at 80–100 ppm — the low end of the industry-standard band — is the difference between touching pH once a month and fighting it every three days.
+The full playbook for moving TA in either direction is in our hot tub alkalinity guide.

 Conveniently, dry acid lowers both pH and alkalinity.
 If both are high, dose for the alkalinity problem first, then let the pH settle over a day or two of normal jet use before fine-tuning it separately.
 Don’t try to nail both numbers in one afternoon — pH and alkalinity are coupled, and stacking doses back-to-back is how people end up overshooting both.